 How to work from home effectively?
 Your home may be filled with distractions like kids, spouses, laundry and dishes, but these helpful work-from-home tips with keep you staying productive and sane!

-I’ve been working from home in some capacity since 2009, which is almost 11 years!
-Three years of that time I worked in corporate America and for the past 8 years, I’ve worked for myself.
+I’ve been working from home in some capacity since 2009, which is a long time!
+Three years of that time I worked in corporate America and for the rest of the time, I’ve worked for myself.

-Much of the time I’ve worked remotely, I’ve had my kids home with me.
-My kids are 9 and 5, so I’ve been working at home for as long as they’ve been alive.
-And it’s only been this year that they have both been in school full time.
+All but the first two years, I’ve had my kids home with me.
+And it wasn’t until recently that they have both been in school full time.
 So, if you suddenly find yourself working from home with kids, I have been there!